awsdocs/aws-greengrass-developer-guide/doc_source/secrets.md

 ## Specify the Private Key for Secret Encryption<a name="secrets-config-private-key"></a>

-In this procedure, you provide the path to the private key that's used for local secret encryption\.
+In this procedure, you provide the path to a private key that's used for local secret encryption\.
+This must be an RSA key with a minimum length of 2048 bits\.
+For more information about private keys used on the AWS IoT Greengrass core, see [AWS IoT Greengrass Core Security Principals](gg-sec.md#gg-principals)\.

 AWS IoT Greengrass supports two modes of private key storage: hardware\-based or file system\-based \(default\)\.
 For more information, see [Secrets Encryption](#secrets-encryption)\.

 Follow this procedure only if you want to change the default configuration, which uses the core private key in the file system\.
 These steps are written with the assumption that you created your group and core as described in [Module 2](module2.md) of the Getting Started tutorial\.